AmmarBasha2011/INEX-SPA/README.md

 - Quick load time benchmark

 ### Automaticly CSRF Security
-Now, when you add form to page, add csrf_token input automaticly:
+Now, when you add form to page, add `csrf_token` input automaticly:
 - First, create a basic form
-- Second, when send to file.php, add this line for check
+- Second, when send to `file.php`, add this line for check
 ```php
 <?php
 validateCsrfToken();